 I also worked as Editorial Director from 2010-2011 for the YouTube Symphony Orchestra, producing strategic content in the lead up to the YTSO concert week in Sydney Australia in March 2011.
 The channel generated 33 million hits during the finale—the most watched classical performance in history.

-I continue to work as a freelance contributor to major media outlets on both sides of the Atlantic including the BBC, The Guardian newspaper, Listen: Life with Music & Culture, and Vanity Fair.
-Lately, I’ve focused on the classical arts and culture, as well as compelling human interest stories.
+I’m a freelance contributor to major media outlets on both sides of the Atlantic including the BBC, The Guardian newspaper, Listen: Life with Music & Culture, and Vanity Fair.
+I’ve focused on the classical arts and culture, as well as compelling human interest stories.